top of page

 by my time of dying.

-your prison cell one of these days?
+you walk free one of these days?

 My insides

-says maybe.
+say maybe.

 Ben Senden Önce Ölmek İsterim by Nazım Hikmet